-Co-requisite: 211 or permission of instructor
+Prerequisite: Licensed managing cosmetologist (1 year of experience) Co-requisite: 211 or permission of instructor apply appropriate teaching methods.

 This course is designed to provide practice through working with a cosmetology instructor in a mentoring relationship.
 Emphasis is placed on communication, students' assessment, and assisting students in the lab.
-Upon completion, the student should be able to communicate with students, develop a course of study, and apply appropriate teaching methods.
+Upon completion, the student should be able to communicate with students, develop a course of study, and instructor